lamdu/lamdu-calculus/README.md

 `handler` is invoked with the typed content of the `tag`.

 If the argument is not a `tag`, then the `rest` handler is invoked.
-The `rest` handler is given a smaller sum type as an argument.
-A sum type which no longer has the `tag` case inside it, as that was ruled out.
+The `rest` handler is given a smaller variant type as an argument.
+A variant type which no longer has the `tag` case inside it, as that was ruled out.

 ```Haskell